 Interior or Exterior Use

 Emulsion paints require a water-based primer, while enamel paints require an oil-based primer.
-Also, you can paint emulsion over material without priming first.

-Which One Do You Need?
+Which Paint Do You Need?

 Before choosing a paint type, consider the following things.

 - Exterior or Interior: Use enamel paint for exterior surfaces and emulsion paint for interior surfaces.

 - Surface Type: Use emulsion paint for low-traffic interior surfaces, and enamel paint for surfaces exposed to water.